 - lemon twist or maraschino cherries for garnish

-- Pour bourbon, Campari and sweet vermouth into a rocks glass with ice, or one giant ice cube.
+- Pour whiskey, Campari and sweet vermouth into a rocks glass with ice, or one giant ice cube.
 Stir to combine.
+(If you use a giant ice cube, you may want to stir alcohols together then add the ice cube for ease of stirring.)

-- Garnish with lemon twist or maraschino cherries.
+Garnish with lemon twist or maraschino cherries.
+Serve.